sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 pip install -r requirements.txt pip install sphinx-rtd-theme
 ```
+It creates environment like on [Read-The-Docs](https://readthedocs.org/) without any additional requirements,
+like PyTorch, CatBoost, because they are unnecessary for building documentation.

 3. Generate HTML documentation files.
-The generated files will be in `docs/_build/html`
+The generated files will be in `docs/_build/html`.
 ```bash
 cd docs
 make clean html